Kerala school of astronomy and mathematics: Possible transmission of Kerala school results to Europe

+The Kerala school worked with power series for trigonometric functions, an idea now considered part of calculus, approximately 250 to 300 years before the same concept appeared in Europe.
+Both the Indian and Arab scholars made mathematical discoveries before the 17th century that are now considered a part of calculus.
+However, according to historian Victor J. Katz, they had yet to "combine many differing ideas under the two unifying themes of the derivative and the integral, show the connection between the two, and turn calculus into the great problem-solving tool we have today."
+Mainstream historians generally agree that Isaac Newton and Gottfried Wilhelm Leibniz later formulated these unified systems of calculus independently, building upon earlier European and Islamic mathematics.

-A. K. Bag suggested in 1979 that knowledge of these results might have been transmitted to Europe through the trade route from Kerala by traders and Jesuit missionaries.
-Kerala was in continuous contact with China and Arabia, and Europe.
-The suggestion of some communication routes and a chronology by some scholars could make such a transmission a possibility; however, there is no direct evidence by way of relevant manuscripts that such a transmission took place.
-According to David Bressoud, "there is no evidence that the Indian work of series was known beyond India, or even outside of Kerala, until the nineteenth century".
-V. J. Katz notes some of the ideas of the Kerala school have similarities to the work of 11th-century Iraqi scholar Ibn al-Haytham, suggesting a possible transmission of ideas from Islamic mathematics to Kerala.
+The question of whether European mathematicians were influenced by the Kerala School remains an ongoing topic of scholarly debate.
+In 1979, A. K. Bag also proposed that knowledge of these results might have been transmitted to Europe through trade routes by merchants and Jesuit missionaries, as Kerala maintained continuous contact with China, Arabia, and Europe.
+While communication routes and chronologies make this transmission a possibility, there is currently no direct manuscript evidence demonstrating that such a transfer took place.
+According to mathematician David Bressoud, "there is no evidence that the Indian work of series was known beyond India, or even outside of Kerala, until the nineteenth century."
+Similarly, Katz noted that some ideas of the Kerala School share similarities with the work of the 11th-century Iraqi scholar Ibn al-Haytham, suggesting a possible earlier transmission of mathematical concepts from the Islamic world to Kerala.

-Both Indian and Arab scholars made discoveries before the 17th century that are now considered a part of calculus.
-According to Katz, they were yet to "combine many differing ideas under the two unifying themes of the derivative and the integral, show the connection between the two, and turn calculus into the great problem-solving tool we have today", like Newton and Leibniz.
-The intellectual careers of both Newton and Leibniz are well documented and there is no indication of their work not being their own; however, it is not known with certainty whether the immediate predecessors of Newton and Leibniz, "including, in particular, Fermat and Roberval, learned of some of the ideas of the Islamic and Indian mathematicians through sources of which we are not now aware".
-This is an active area of current research, especially in the manuscript collections of Spain and Maghreb, research that is now being pursued, among other places, at the Centre national de la recherche scientifique in Paris.
+The intellectual careers of both Newton and Leibniz are well documented, and there is no indication that their work was not their own; however, it is not known with certainty whether their immediate predecessors, "including, in particular, Fermat and Roberval, learned of some of the ideas of the Islamic and Indian mathematicians through sources of which we are not now aware."